dev-mush/jaims-py/README.md

         print("\n")
 ```

+### ✨ Other features

+- Complete control over openai call parameters (temperature, top_p, n, max_tokens, etc.)
+- Automatic chat history management
+- Configuration of the OpenAI model to use
+- Injectable prompt to shape agent behavior
+- Safety checks to prevent the agent from endlessly looping over function calls

-I will routinely update the examples to show more advanced features.
+I will routinely update the examples to demonstrate more advanced features.
-Also I've made sure to document the code as better as I can, anything should be self explanatory.
+Also, I've made sure to document the code as best as I can; everything should be self-explanatory; I plan to add a proper documentation in the future if this project gets enough traction.

 ## 🤖 Supported models

-Right now jaims supports the new openai models with functions enabled, specifically:
+Currently, jAIms supports the new OpenAI models with functions enabled, specifically:

 - `gpt-3.5-turbo-0613`
 - `gpt-3.5-turbo-16k-0613`
 - `gpt-4-0613`

-I'm not planning to add support for non-openai models right now, but any contribution is appreciated.
+I'm not planning to add support for non-OpenAI models at the moment, but contributions are always appreciated.

+## ⚠️ Project status

+This is a work in progress.
+I still need to write some tests and add many features, but the core functionality is there.
+I'm creating this framework because I need a lightweight and easy-to-use framework to create LLM agents.
+This project may not be as advanced as tools like [langchain](https://github.com/hwchase17/langchain) and others, but if you need a simple tool to create agents based on the OpenAI API, you might find jAIms useful.

+TODOS:

+- [ ] Add tests
+- [ ] Add more examples
+- [ ] Add more chat history optimization strategies
+- [ ] Add function calling callbacks
+- [ ] Add history persistance

 ## 📝 License

-should be MIT, but need to add this properly.
+The license will be MIT, but I need to add this properly.